 How To Accept Credit & Debit Card Payments on Your Website

-Credit card payments are the second most common way that customers pay for online purchases, and by learning how to accept credit card payments on your website, you’ll be able to accept purchases or donations from anywhere in the world.
-The options available to you depend on the kind of website you have, whether you have a registered business and how much you process in sales each month.
-With this information in hand, you can compare your options and start accepting credit card payments soon.
+The options available to you depend on the kind of website you have, whether you have a registered business, and how much you process in sales each month.
+With this information in hand, you will be able to compare your options and start accepting credit card payments soon.

-Step 1: Make Sure Your Website Is Compatible with E-Commerce
+Step 1: Make Sure Your Website Is Compatible With E-Commerce

 Step 2: Choose a Payment Processor